inthehallways/inthehallways/README.md

 # 💫 About Me
 🔭 I’m more interested on UI/UX Design and Front-end development<br>
-🌱 I’m currently learning about HTML, CSS, Bootstrap<br>
+🌱 I’m currently learning about HTML, CSS, and Bootstrap<br>
 💬 Feel free to reach me at notaisle@gmail.com<br>
 ⚡ Fun fact!
 I never expected to be in this path but oh well here we are 😂 <br>
 <br>